omk4rr/DisceplineAI/README.md

 Distributed under the MIT License.
 See LICENSE for details.

-# DisceplineAI doesn’t quote self‑help books—it thinks like them.
+# DisciplineAI doesn’t quote self‑help books—it thinks like them.